dupgit/sauvegarde/docs/infrastructure.md

-Considering that we do not want more than 256 files in (level + 1) and considering that each hash saved has the default size of 16 Kb then with level 2 one may store up to 512 Gb of deduplicated datas.
+Considering that we do not want more than 256 files in (level + 1) and considering that each hash saved has the default size of 16 Kb then with level 2 one may store up to 512 Gb of deduplicated data.
 Level 3 can store up to 256 Tb of datas and level 4 up to 65536 Tb !
 Keep in mind also that creating such amount of directories takes space : 256 Mb for level 2, 64 Gb for level 3 and 16 Tb for level 4 !
 Also it may take a long time to